kakatcy/pro-mern-book/README.md

      - used Alert component to display the validation message in the Issue Edit page.
 10. Toasts
      - Created a component Toast to make result messages and informational alerts disappear after a few seconds automatically.
+11. Modals
+     - replaced the issueadd component with a modal dialog that is launched by clicking the create issue navigation item in the header.
+     - a modal works better than separate page when the number of required fields is small.

 ## Chapter 10: React Forms